 Ketamine treatments offer months of lasting relief in single or packaged sessions.

-By increasing the secretion of glutamate, and simultaneously boosting levels of BDNF (brain-derived neurotrophic factor), ketamine helps promote neuroplasticity.
+By increasing the secretion of glutamates, and simultaneously boosting levels of BDNF (brain-derived neurotrophic factor), ketamine essentially remolds the brain.

 Ketamine is administered at far higher doses than an SSRI.
 It is intended to occasion breakthrough experiences, or moments of ego dissolution.
 Ego dissolution is a state in which the patient temporarily loses a sense of self.